Alexey Kuzmenkov: Military career

 Kuzmenkov was born 10 June 1971 in Horlivka, Donetsk Oblast in what was then the Ukrainian Soviet Socialist Republic of the Soviet Union.
 He began his military career in 1998, joining the Russian Ground Forces, and graduated from the Volsk Higher School of Logistics.

 In 2011, he was appointed Deputy Head of the Resource Support Department in the Ministry of Defence.
 The following year he was appointed Head of the ministry's Planning and Logistics Coordination Department.

 In 2014, he was appointed Chief of the Logistics Staff of the Russian Armed Forces.

 He was named Deputy Commander of the Forces of the Southern Military District for Material and Technical Supply in 2018.

 Kuzmenkov became deputy director of the National Guard of Russia in September 2019.

 On 30 April 2023, Western media sources reported that Kuzmenkov had been appointed deputy minister of defence for logistics, replacing Colonel General Mikhail Mizintsev.
-He thus heads the Materiel-Technical Support of the Armed Forces.
+He thus headed the Materiel-Technical Support of the Armed Forces.